maxlebedev/maleficer/README.md

         * But, only the non-static targets should get cleared, and we don't have a way to store that info
     - effect application restrictions. (mutilate can't hit traps)
     - an Ephemeral component for Crosshair, Area Effect type stuff
+    - We could rework Phases entirely.
+All systems are called at all times
+        * however, they all have a state guard and return when guard fails
+        * big change, so lots of surface area
+        * the guards also don't have to be phase analogues
+            + this means we can do smaller procs for things like callbacks
+            + buut order mgmt is currently pretty hard.
+            + this would likely make it harder
+    - A GameMeta to hold globals
 ## Game Mechanics/Balance
     - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)